Niolon/XHARPy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xHARPy's documentation!
+Welcome to XHARPy's documentation!
 ==================================

-**xHARPY** (x-ray diffraction Hirshfeld Atom Refinement in Python) is a Python library that enables refinement with custom atomic form factor calculations.
+**XHARPy** (X-ray diffraction data Hirshfeld Atom Refinement in Python) is a Python library that enables refinement with custom atomic form factor calculations.

 This is the first refinement library to implement the calculation of atomic form